Where Do Hamsters Live in the Wild? Origins & Facts

 Click to Skip Ahead

 Hamsters are definitely among the most popular pocket pets.
 Children commonly own one as a first pet, but hamsters require gentle and specific care.
-You shouldn’t handle them too much and instead, spend time watching their activity in their habitat.

 But have you ever wondered where hamsters come from?

-Most species of hamsters originated in the meadows and forests of Asia, the Middle East, and Southeast Europe.
-Today, our domesticated hamsters are bred just about everywhere, but there are still a number of wild hamsters in different parts of the world.
+Most species of hamsters originated in the meadows, deserts, and forests of Asia, as well as the Middle East and Southeast Europe.
+Today, hamsters are bred just about everywhere, but there are still several wild hamsters in different parts of the world.

 If you’re interested in learning more about wild hamsters, we give you the details about their natural habitats and how these little critters survive in nature.